Nano Banana Prompts for Landscapes (2026)

 Prompt: "Wave retreating over dark volcanic sand, leaving foam patterns, sunset colors reflected in wet sand, Iceland-inspired black beach, moody and otherworldly, wide-angle close to ground"

-Forest scenes rely on light filtering through trees, layers of foliage, and a sense of immersion.
+Forest scenes rely on light filtering through canopy, layers of foliage at different depths, and a sense of immersion.
+The critical element is light interaction: sunbeams, dappled shadows, and the way canopy filters color.

 Prompt: "Fern-covered forest floor in foreground, sunbeam through ancient forest canopy, rays of light through mist, moss-covered trunks in mid-ground, green and gold tones, enchanted woodland photography, shallow depth of field on foreground ferns"

 Ferns and moss add texture.
-Sunbeams create magic and focal points.
-Shallow depth of field draws the eye through the scene.
+Sunbeams create focal points and visual magic.
+Shallow depth of field draws the eye from sharp foreground ferns through the softer background.

 Prompt: "Fallen autumn leaves on a narrow path in foreground, golden canopy tunnel above, trees in full fall colors on both sides, warm afternoon light filtering through, cozy and nostalgic, landscape photography style"

-The path creates leading lines — the strongest compositional tool in landscape photography.
+The path creates leading lines, the strongest compositional tool in landscape photography.
+Leading lines pull the viewer's eye through the scene along a natural trajectory.

 Prompt: "Dense bamboo forest, vertical stems receding into distance, soft diffused green light, Japan-inspired, minimalist and serene, low angle looking up"